semenko/sts-risk-calculator-cli/README.md

 # Overview
 This is a minimalist Python command line tool to query the STS risk calculator with bulk patient records.
+This returns all available mortality and complication data from the STS.
 There is no upper limit to your query size -- this has been successfully run on datasets of ~500+ patients.

 The STS Calculator itself is a black box — patient parameters are passed to the STS API and a risk is returned (almost no computing happens client side).
 A few obvious parameters impact mortality heavily (e.g. ESRD).
-Unfortunately, the risk calculator somewhat randomly changes its input parameters every few years.
-This code was inspired in part by [this script](https://github.com/aguirre-lab/sts-ml/blob/main/scripts/query_sts_calculator.py) and by [this documentation](https://github.com/mstubna/STS-Calculator).

 ## Features